openharmony/docs/en/device-dev/quick-start/quickstart-ide-lite-env-setup-win-ubuntu.md

 # Setting Up the Windows+Ubuntu Hybrid Development Environment

 In embedded development, Windows-based tools, such as Visual Studio Code, are widely used in code editing.
-Yet, as the source code of most development boards, such as Hi3861 and Hi3516, cannot be built in Windows, these development boards require the Ubuntu build environment.
+Yet, as the source code of most development boards, such as Hi3861 and Hi3516, cannot be built in Windows, these development boards require the Ubuntu development environment.

-In the Windows+Ubuntu hybrid build environment, you can enjoy the benefits of both DevEco Device Tool for Windows and DevEco Device Tool for Ubuntu (where Visual Studio Code is optional).
+In the Windows+Ubuntu hybrid development environment, you can enjoy the benefits of both DevEco Device Tool for Windows and DevEco Device Tool for Ubuntu (where Visual Studio Code is optional).

 ## System Requirements